 Even though the city is quite big, two days here was enough to see all the important landmarks.
 The best way to experience Lviv is to wander through its streets.
 Most of the sights are easily reachable by foot and the only time I used public transport was to see the famous cemetery.

 I have heard so many things about Lviv’s opera house from my mom that I had to see it.
 I don’t like opera, but I’m a huge fan of ballet.
-Built at the beginning of 20th century in neo-Renaissance style, the Opera house is the architectural gem of the city.
+Built at the beginning of the 20th century in the neo-Renaissance style, the Opera house is the architectural gem of the city.

 The facade is simply mesmerizing.
 Allegorical sculptures adorn its columns, niches, and balustrades, while statues of muses rise above the main cornice.

 The interior is as impressive as the exterior.
 Here, different-colored marble adorns gilded decorations, sculptures, and decorative paintings.
-The four-circled hall can accommodate more than thousand people.
+The four-circled hall can accommodate more than a thousand people.

-The Chapel of the Boim Family
+Look at the Chapel of the Boim Family

+One of the things to do in Lviv is to visit this charming chapel.
 A unique Renaissance monument has no analogies in Ukraine or Europe.
 A Lviv merchant of Hungarian origin, Georgiy Boim, who got rich by trading wine, decided to build a family chapel of unparalleled beauty.

 One of its exteriors is covered in stone carvings featuring religious scenes, while another has glassed-in portraits of the merchant and his wife.